percona/pmm/docs/how-to/troubleshoot.md

 ### Passwords

-When adding a service, the host might not be detected correctly if the password contains special symbols (e.g. `@`, `%`, etc.).
+When adding a service, the host might not be detected if the password contains special symbols (e.g. `@`, `%`, etc.).

 In such cases, you should convert any password, replacing special characters with their escape sequence equivalents.

-One way to do this is to use the [`encodeURIComponent`][ENCODE_URI] JavaScript function in your browser's web console (usually found under *Development Tools*).
-Evaluate the function with your password as the parameter.
+One way to do this is to use the [`encodeURIComponent`][ENCODE_URI] JavaScript function in your browser's web console (commonly found under a *Development Tools* menu).
+Run the function with your password as the parameter.
 For example:

 ```js
 > encodeURIComponent("s3cR#tpa$$worD")